rpetit3/dragonflye/README.md

 * _Perl?!?!
 Perl?!?
 Really, why Perl?_

   Dragonflye is a fok of Shovill, and Shovill was written in Perl.
 Haha so yeah, instead of writing from scratch, I dusted off the old Perl skills.
 Upon which the Perl interpretor basically told me I sucked at Perl every time I tried to make a change (haha kept forgetting the semi-colons at the end of the line!).

 * _Does `dragonflye` accept Illumina reads?_

   It does, only if you would like to use them for short-read polishing.
 Otherwise, if you want to assemble just Illumina reads, use [Shovill](https://github.com/tseemann/shovill).

 * _Doesn't Trycycler already do this?_

   Dragonflye is not trying to replicate [Trycycler](https://github.com/rrwick/Trycycler), Trycycler is on a whole 'nother level.
 If you are looking to get super high quality assemblies with some manual inspection steps in between, use Trycycler.
 But, if you are looking to just get a quick assembly that you can work with, that's what Dragonfly is for.

 * _Can I assemble more than one genome at a time?_

   If you would like to assemble more than one genome using Dragonflye, I would recommend you do this with [Bactopia](https://bactopia.github.io/).
 Bactopia will allow you to process a single genome or thousands, and it also includes many other bacterial genome analyses.
+If you don't want to use Bactopia, I suggest you see the next question!

 * _Are there other similar pipelines?_

   [hybracter](https://github.com/gbouras13/hybracter) is a similar alternative to Dragonflye.
-It is written in Snakemake and includes many of the same analyses, with some fun additions by @gbouras13.
+  It is written in Snakemake and includes many of the same analyses, with many fun additions by @gbouras13.

 ## Feedback